adrianwedd/AI-SWE/ARCHITECTURE.md

     def audit(self, tasks):
         """Return new task entries when complexity exceeds ``self.threshold``."""
 ```

+When ``use_wily`` is enabled the auditor runs ``wily build`` to update the
+history cache and reads metrics from the previous revision.
+The difference in
+complexity influences task priority—files getting worse are prioritised while
+improvements lower the urgency.

 After each execution cycle the `Orchestrator` calls `SelfAuditor.audit()` with
 the current task list.
 Any returned entries are appended through the `Planner`,